Gennady Stolyarov II: Reception

-Leanne Butkovic of Fast Company notes that the response to Death is Wrong in transhumanist cirlces has been positive, adding "The language is just saccharine enough for children to dig into, but the portentous themes will strike deep, philosophical chords in adults.
+Leanne Butkovic of Fast Company notes that the response to Death is Wrong in transhumanist circles has been positive, adding "The language is just saccharine enough for children to dig into, but the portentous themes will strike deep, philosophical chords in adults.
 The overall message is positive: The way technology is headed, we should be able to continue discovering and doing the things we love indefinitely."
 Joelle Renstrom, writing for Future Tense, criticized the book by calling it "creepy" and saying, "Kids could grow up not just afraid of death, but also afraid of failing to fix it."
 However, in October 2014, Renstrom also acknowledged that "Transhumanism has gained traction as scientists and thinkers such as Ray Kurzweil, Aubrey de Grey, and Gennady Stolyarov have become increasingly well known."
 Meghan Neal of Motherboard also called the book "creepy" but noted, "Wacky as this still all sounds, he may have a point."

 Rebecca Hiscott of Mashable notes that the “final message is a call to action: Dying is wrong, children, but through scientific progress you can make it right.”
 Mark Shrayber of Jezebel writes "I agree that death is a frightening concept, one that keeps me up many nights. [...]
 I want to agree with Stolyarov that the singularity is coming and that in less than thirty years we will have harnessed life-extension to a point where we can all at least live to be 100.
 But I don't know if this is a concept we should be selling to children, especially without looking at the complexity of what such advances could mean."